 What do you think?
 Does it sound fishy to you?
 Or, would you try it?

-For more beauty tips, check out the links on the next page.
+For more beauty tips, check out the links below.